In This Article

 In some cases, tick bites can cause an allergic reaction ranging from mild to severe.
 Remember that ticks can carry diseases that usually cause flu-like symptoms.

 Watch out for fever, nausea, headaches and muscle aches.
-The symptoms begin from a day after the bite up to 3 weeks later.
+The tick bite symptoms begin from a day after the bite up to 3 weeks later.

 The common diseases caused by tick bites include